fleetdm/fleet/docs/3-Contribution/FAQ.md

 make: *** [fleet] Error 2
 ```

 If you get an `undefined: Asset` error it is likely because you did not run `make generate` before `make build`.
-See [Building the Code](https://github.com/fleetdm/fleet/blob/master/docs/development/building-the-code.md) for additional documentation on compiling the `fleet` binary.
+See [Building Fleet](./1-Building-Fleet.md) for additional documentation on compiling the `fleet` binary.

 ## How do I connect to the Mailhog simulated mail server?